GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

     - Tableau will be used as our Dashboard
     - Sentimental analysis will be used on the Tags
     - SQL database
+    - DB Tables will be View ID, Likes, Dislikes, etc.
     - Jupyter Notebook